dustinnewboldyml/pwa-auto-otp-demo/README.md

-# pwa-auto-otp-demo
+# Auto OTP for PWA
-A simple display of how you can automatically input OTP on a PWA
+This project is to demo how you can automatically input OTP for a progressive web app (PWA)

+# Chrome
+For chrome, we are utilizing WebOTP.

+# Safari
+For Safari, we have to use the `autocomplete` field for `one-time-code`.